thoughtworksarts/thoughtworksarts.github.io/app/_projects/a-fathers-lullaby.markdown

 description : An interactive multi-channel video and sound installation highlighting the role of men in raising children and their absence due to the racial disparities in the criminal justice system.

+thumb-alt   : A man rendered as a point cloud

 image       : /images/projects/a-fathers-lullaby/og.jpg

 artist      : Rashin Fahandej